 I love knowing that this very easy crochet hat pattern is helping some newbie crocheters tackle their first beanie.
 If there are other beginner projects you’d like to see patterns for, please don’t hesitate to leave a comment below so I know what you’d like to make!
-In the meantime, below are a few other free crochet patterns from Make & Do Crew that are very beginner friendly.
+In the meantime, below are a few other free crochet patterns from Make & Do Crew.
 See the rest here!

 1 Hour Beanie